kallmetony/Account-Service/README.md

 # Account Service

 REST service for company to handle employees' salaries and authorities.
+It also includes self-signed **SSL** certificate.

-### Info
+### Important info
-All regitred emails must end with @acme.com, this can be changed in
+All registered emails must end with @acme.com, this can be changed in
 User entity at field email
 Service also has breached passwords table in the database.
 ## Tech Stack